 Our first point of call of was Sandfly Bay, named not, as I had feared, for an abundance of sandflies, but because the sand flies over the picturesque dunes.
 It’s a very pretty beach – we were satisfied by the view alone – but its main attraction is its wildlife: sea lions and yellow-eyed penguins.
 There are observation hides you can walk to from which, especially during the evening, you can see the penguins waddling up from the sea.
 There are a number of wildlife tours available on the Otago Peninsula, but they’re quite expensive.
 The wildlife viewing at Sandfly Bay is free.

 The Otago Peninsula’s main wildlife attraction is the world’s only mainland royal albatross colony at Taiaroa Head, the very tip of the peninsula.
 This, you most definitely have to pay for, but it is worth it.
-My boyfriend and I didn’t go because we couldn’t afford it – but then, being poor students, we can barely afford protein – however, I was lucky enough to have been before, with my parents, on an NZ campervan hire tour of the South Island.
+My boyfriend and I didn’t go because we couldn’t afford it – but then, being poor students, we can barely afford protein – however, I was lucky enough to have been before, with my parents, on a campervan tour of the South Island.
 The best part was seeing the fluffy, white albatross chicks.